Prehistoric Adventures

 Prehistoric Adventures is an anthology of prehistoric fiction short stories edited by D. M. Ritzlin.
 It was first published in trade paperback and ebook by DMR Books in June 2021.

 Summary

 The book collects five short works by various authors set in prehistoric times.

+It includes three stories taken from Weird Tales including Robert E Howard's first professional publication.